J. P. Martínez: Atlanta Braves

 On January 26, 2024, the Rangers traded Martínez to the Atlanta Braves in exchange for Tyler Owens.
 He was optioned to the Triple–A Gwinnett Stripers to begin the 2024 season.
 In seven games for the Braves, Martínez went 2–for–10 (.200).
 He was designated for assignment by Atlanta on July 8.
 Martínez cleared waivers and was sent outright to Gwinnett on July 10.
 He elected free agency following the season on November 4.

 Saraperos de Saltillo

 On March 4, 2025, Martínez signed with the Pericos de Puebla of the Mexican League.
 He was released by Puebla prior to the start of the season on April 16.
 On May 2, Martínez signed with the Saraperos de Saltillo.
+In 71 appearances for the team, he batted .341/.461/.626 with 15 home runs, 49 RBI, and 30 stolen bases.